 - Dead Load Calculator

 3. Square Stone Masonry.

-Square Stone Masonry is laid up with a stone that has been roughly dressed to permit its laying with horizontal joints l/2 inch thick or thicker and is adapted to the same bonds as ashlar.
+Square Stone Masonry, a type of stone masonary (note: there’s a typo in the keyword), is laid up with a stone that has been roughly dressed to permit its laying with horizontal joints l/2 inch thick or thicker and is adapted to the same bonds as ashlar.

 It is not dressed to as fine a finish as ashlar and therefore, may require joints thicker than 1/2 inch to take up the inequalities of the stones.

 - Range masonry, in which all stones are of the same height, and their lengths are fairly uniform.